 NOTE: Push notification service can be used to send HTTP POST request to the client.
 Details about the push notification service is out of scope this specification.

+d) shall send the HTTP POST request as specified in IETF RFC 9110 [21].

 7.2.10.3 SDDM client CoAP procedure